Mirsalari-dev/design-patterns/README.md

-Showing different design patterns in the React library with examples
+exercise different design patterns in the React library with examples!